ravneetg/twitter/README.md

   * testapi.py -- Testapi program extracts movie names from hive tables, transforms names into hashtags and passes that onto batch and streaming producer scripts

 ### IMDB Movie Data
-  * get_new_movies.py -- a program to query IMDB restful API with IMDB movie IDs
+  * get_new_movies.py -- a program to query IMDB restful API with IMDB movie IDs and write data to postgres table, and a .csv file
   * search_movie.py -- a utility program to query IMDB restful API with movie titles

 ## Section 2.
 Directory Structure